shreyabirthare/public_lab2/README.md

 ## Lab Description

+The year is 50 B.C.
+The Gauls, led by Asterix and Obelix, are have had a lot of success with their online store, the first of of its kind in all of Gaul.
+Even the Romans have begun to envy the conveience of receiving orders by carrier pigeon in the comfort of their homes.
+To accomodate growing demand, Asterix has decided to scale up their implementation by adopting a modern and scalable architecture.

-In this lab we will extend the toy store application that we implemented in the first lab.
+To do so, in this lab, we will extend the toy store application that you implemented in the first lab.
 Instead of using a monolithic server, we will now employ a two-tier design for the Toy Store (a front-end tier and a back-end tier) using microservices at each tier.
 The front-end is implemented as a single microservice, while the back-end is implemented as two separate services: a catalog service and